The purpose of this article is to explain how you can create a planogram by using the planogram automation tool found in the DotActiv software.

 After selecting the appropriate specifications, save your planogram with the correct naming convention to the desired folder.
 Always ensure that all naming conventions are exactly the same down to the last letter.
 Any reporting, importing or pulling of data is very sensitive to this.
 The slightest change to the name of either the planogram, category on the floorplan or in the classifications could cause the data to pull through incorrectly.
 Also, check for any spacing between letters or words.
 We recommend using the following naming convention – CATEGORY_CLUSTER_NOD.

 Next, import your prepared data into the planogram you created.
-It is important to ensure that whatever criteria you will be using to merchandise your planogram (category, brand, segment, size etc. ) is complete and correctly filled out in the CSV, since that is what the Planogram Automation feature will use to build your planogram.
+It is important to ensure that whatever criteria you use to merchandise your planogram (category, brand, segment, size etc. ) is complete and correctly filled out in the CSV since that is what the Planogram Automation feature will use to build your planogram.

 Continue to import your data by clicking on the ‘Data’ and then ‘Select’ in the ‘Data Transfer’ section.
 From here, you can choose to import CSV to Shelf Plan, CSV to Database, Database to Shelf Plan or Shelf Plan to Database.
 Or, simply drag your CSV onto the planogram, make sure all of the information is correctly mapped, and select the ‘Import’ option.